hamzehbhamdan/CareConnect/README.md

 # CareConnect Platform

-A compassionate platform designed to help caregivers of individuals with rare diseases navigate and access government assistance programs.
+A platform designed to help caregivers of individuals with rare diseases navigate and access government assistance programs.

+This prototype shows the frontend of the platform.
+The backend is in development, and will either involve scraping government websites or using the OpenAI API.

 ## Live Demo